This is a content holder for the one button emergency notification system.

 Health Insurance Waiver – All BSU undergraduate students who register for 9 or more credits in a semester are automatically enrolled in the University’s health insurance plan because they are required to have health insurance coverage.
 Students who already have outside coverage may complete a waiver to be removed from the University’s plan so they do not have to pay the extra fee.
 The waiver is available online through the Student Accounts Office.

 Hold – Students may have a hold placed on their record for not fulfilling certain obligations to the University.
 Some reasons for holds include outstanding tuition bills and overdue library materials.
-Holds are listed in the top section of the Degree Audit.
+Holds and the associated offices are listed in the top section of the Student Profile in InfoBear.
 If a student has a hold, they must contact the office that placed the hold in order to resolve it.
-Holds and the associated offices are listed in the top section of the Degree Audit.
 Students will not be able to register for classes or adjust their schedules until all holds are resolved.

 Hybrid Class – A Hybrid Class is like a combination of a traditional in-person class and an online (web) class.
 Some class meetings are required, but some of the work is also conducted in an online setting.
 The ratio of in-person to online classwork may vary depending on the class.
 Hybrid classes are denoted by an X in the section number (e.g. HIST222-X01).